'Textalyzer' Aims To Curb Distracted Driving, But What About Privacy?

 "Phone records — as I found out the hard way — they're tough to get [and] it's an agonizing process," says Ben Lieberman of New Castle, N.Y., whose 19-year-old son was killed in a car crash in the Hudson Valley, north of New York City, in 2011.

-The driver of the car Evan was in drifted over the center line and hit another vehicle head-on.
-Evan, who was sitting in the back seat with his seatbelt on, suffered massive internal injuries and died a month later.
+The driver of the car his son Evan was in drifted over the center line and hit another vehicle head-on.
+Evan, who was sitting in the back seat with his seat belt on, suffered massive internal injuries and died a month later.

 The driver initially told police he dozed off while driving, but in reality he had been texting behind the wheel.
 It took Lieberman six months to figure that out.